-For some concrete repairs, the best repair material is simply high-quality concrete.
-But manufacturers have developed some excellent repair materials that include several polymers, leading to increased bond strength and durability.
-Most current repair materials are polymer-modified concrete, which means that the base material is a mixture of Portland cement and aggregate with an added polymer (usually latex).
+When it comes to repairing concrete, the best material to use is often high-quality concrete.
+However, manufacturers have developed some excellent repair materials that include several polymers, leading to increased bond strength and durability.
+Most current repair materials are polymer-modified concrete, which is a mixture of Portland cement and aggregate with an added polymer (usually latex).
 For sealing cracks that leak water or to withstand extreme temperatures, an epoxy patch such as PC Products epoxy masonry adhesive is an excellent solution.